Amazon FBA Fees – A Complete Guide for 2025

 3. Aged inventory surcharge (long-term storage)

-- Applied if inventory sits too long (typically 241+ days).
+- Applied if inventory sits too long in Amazon’s fulfillment centers.

 4. Referral fees